-How to Qualify For The USPGA Championship?
+How To Qualify For The USPGA Championship - Bellerive 2018

 – One of the players to finish in the top 15 at last year’s tournament, including ties

-– In the top 70 of the PGA Tour money standings
+– In the top 70 of the PGA Championship Points standings (running from ’17 WGC-Bridgestone – ’18 RBC Canadian Open)

 – One of the players to finish in the top 20 at the PGA Professional National Championship

-– A winner of a PGA Tour approved tournament since the last USPGA Championship
+– A winner of a PGA Tour-approved tournament since the last USPGA Championship

-– One of the United States and European Ryder Cup team players currently in the top 100
+– One of the 2016 United States and European Ryder Cup team players (must be ranked inside world’s top 100)

 Golf WAGs Of The USPGA Championship